<-Architecture and Operation Go to ToC Items->

 1 General

 Process is an instance of a Program running on the Information and Communication Technology (ICT) platform underpinning an M-Instance or on a device connected to it.
-A Process may perform an MPAI-specified Process Action or request other Processes to perform Process Actions using the MMM-TEC Protocols.
-If the Items received have incompatible Qualifiers, a Process may request a Conversion Service to convert the Item so that its has a Qualifier compatible with the Process.
+A Process may perform an MPAI-specified Process Action or request another Process to perform Process Actions using the MMM-TEC Inter-Process Protocols.
+If the Items received by the latter Process have Qualifiers not supported by its capabilities to perform Process Actions – P-Capabilities – the Process may request a Conversion Service to Convert the Item so that the Process can understand the Item.

-Four types of Processes are specified in the following: App, Device, Service, and User.
-This characterisation has the scope of facilitating the reading of this Technical Specification as all types of Processes are simply Processes.
-A Process may be defined as performing all the Functions listed in the following.
+Four varieties of Processes are specified in the following: App, Device, Service, and User.
+This characterisation facilitates the reading of this Technical Specification.
+However, it should be borne in mind that all varieties of Processes are simply Processes.

 2 Process Types